Live

 The type of food you can expect at a hospital in Japan.

 I’m a fairly fussy eater but found myself eating about 90% of what I was served.
 My meal plan was unrestricted (people with certain conditions have different meal plans) and set at 2,000 calories per day.
-This seemed about right as I was hungry before meals but not overly so, and didn’t lose as much weight as I was hoping to!
+This seemed about right as I was hungry before meals but not overly so, and I didn’t lose as much weight as I was hoping to!

 My food was ¥700 a day and not covered by insurance.
-Some hospitals have better food for a fee, but sadly mine did not.
+Some hospitals have better food for a fee, but sadly, mine did not.
 Hospitals may also have a restaurant or convenience store.
 You can see more pictures of the food here.

 Planning your stay